cristiangarc/project-dinosaur-museum/readme.md

 To complete this project, you will need to write several difficult functions that will support attendees in finding out information about dinosaurs, finding the dinosaur's location, and calculating their entry fees.

-This is the first major project of the course.
 Please read carefully through the instructions and rubric below.

 ## Project scoring